NeginZarbakhsh/Augmented-Street-Level-Imagery-with-Points-of-Interest/README.md

 ## Description

-? is a large-scale ?dataset that contains 1.6M street-level images.
+? is a  ?dataset that containsstreet-level images.

 - ⬇️ Download:
 - 📄 Paper: